Barca0412/Barca0412/README.md

 ### Hi there 👋
-I'm Fred , majoring in Economic Statistics.
+I'm Fred , majoring in Economic Statistics(Gap Year ).
 I'm interested in both empirical asset pricing in academia📋 and quantitative investment📈 in industry.

 However, I'm only a beginer in the field of Quantitative Finance, there's still a long way to go.